 - Have regular skin exams by a dermatologist

 - Thoroughly examine their own skin once a month

 - Be particularly careful about sun protection and avoiding artificial UV rays (such as those from tanning booths)

 Personal history of melanoma or other skin cancers

 A person who has already had melanoma has a higher risk of getting melanoma again.
-About 5% of people with melanoma will develop a second one at some point.
 People who have had basal or squamous cell skin cancers are also at increased risk of getting melanoma.

 A person’s immune system helps fight cancers of the skin and other organs.
 People with weakened immune systems (from certain diseases or medical treatments) are more likely to develop many types of skin cancer, including melanoma.